ladybuglady/DXARTS472_FinalProject/README.md

 Venkatraman, A., Edlow, B. L., &amp; Immordino-Yang, M. H. (2017, February 20).
 The brainstem in Emotion: A review.
 Frontiers. https://www.frontiersin.org/articles/10.3389/fnana.2017.00015/full

+### Acknowledgements
+Special thanks to Dr. Afroditi Psarra and Esteban Agosin for their imperative guidance in this project.